bluefroguk1/empire-dump/content/Wiki/Game Design/Safety overview.md

 Every weapon, shield, implement, bow and arrow must be checked before every PD event you attend.
 These are the guidelines used by our Weapon checking team.
 ## [[Fire performance]]
 ThreeColIconImage|file=Fireuse.jpg|link=[[Fire performance]]
-The basic rules covering all fire performances at events, including how to [[Contact us|contact us]] to arrange it and guidelines on appropriate clothing, storage, and location.
+The basic rules covering all fire performances at [[Events|events]], including how to [[Contact us|contact us]] to arrange it and guidelines on appropriate clothing, storage, and location.
 Safety Links